Hitchcock (film): Filming

 Principal photography for the film began on April 13 in Los Angeles, with the film retitled as Hitchcock.
 Filming was wrapped up on May 31 after the completion of a scene set during Psycho's New York City premiere on June 16, 1960.

 Music

 Danny Elfman composed the film's score.
 Elfman had previously rerecorded Bernard Herrmann's original score to Psycho in 1998 for Gus Van Sant's 1998 shot-for-shot remake.

 The soundtrack album to the film was released by Sony Classical on December 14, 2012.

 Release

-Hitchcock had a limited release on November 23, 2012, in order for the film to contend during Oscar season.
+Hitchcock had a limited release on November 23, 2012, for the film to contend during Oscar season.
 The film had its world premiere as the opening film of AFI Fest 2012 on November 1 with a gala at Grauman's Chinese Theatre in Hollywood.

 Hitchcock was released onto DVD and Blu-ray on March 12, 2013, by 20th Century Fox Home Entertainment.
-The home media releases contain several making-of featurettes as well as commentary between director Sacha Gervasi and author Stephen Rebello, a deleted scene, and the film's theatrical trailer.
+The home media releases contain several making-of featurettes as well as a commentary between director Sacha Gervasi and author Stephen Rebello, a deleted scene, and the film's theatrical trailer.